Update a Subscription

 Unauthenticated Webhook

 This is the simplest approach.
 Choose this if you want an unsecured Webhook.
+This is useful for development and testing purposes.

 NB: Bear in mind, if your endpoint is exposed to the public internet, then it may be open to abuse.